 In the beginning God created the heaven and the earth.
 And the earth WAS without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters (Genesis 1:1 - 2, KJV).

-An example of the same Hebrew word (Strong's #H1961) used above but rendered in the NKJV, NIV, NASB, HCSB and other translations as "became" or "had become" can be found in the seventh verse of Genesis chapter 2.
+The Hebrew word (Strong's Concordance #H1961) from which we get "was" in the above verse should be translated as "had become."
+The earth HAD BECOME (sometime after initial creation) without form and void due to Lucifer's (Satan the Devil's) rebellion.
+An example of the same Hebrew word used in Genesis 1:1 - 2 but rendered in the NKJV, NIV and other translations as "became" or "had become," can be found in the seventh verse of Genesis chapter 2.

 In the beginning God created the heavens and the earth.
 And the earth was (became, had become) without form and void, and darkness was upon the face of the deep, and the Spirit of God moved upon the face of the waters.

 The first two verses of Genesis 1 reveal that the earth was created with various forms of life, including dinosaurs, and then became a cosmic wasteland.
 After this occurred we find the earth was covered in a deep mantle of water.
 All life that had been originally created became extinct, including giant reptiles and dinosaurs.
 The earth was, as the scripture says, "without form and void."
 Then God recreated and refashioned the earth to support human life.

 Although the Bible does not state the time span between the first two verses of Genesis 1, the earth does not necessarily have to be extremely old (and certainly was old enough to support dinosaurs).